Birds: Help Please

 - Purple Loose-strife

 Later this Autumn term, as part of our hedgehog rehabilitation programme, we have 4 new hoglets arriving who were recently found in a digger.
 We are very excited about these new arrivals and the club will take care of these hoglets, but they will need feeding and so any donations would be very welcome.
-Hedgehogs can't eat fish, milk or bread but they can eat cat food.
-The best flavour is chicken in jelly, so if anyone could donate this food it would be a great help to us.
+Hedgehogs can't eat fish, milk or bread but they can eat cat food (not fish).
+The best flavour is chicken in jelly (not gravy), so if anyone could donate any food it would be a great help to us.
+They also eat cat biscuits (not fish).
 We also need clean straw as bedding if anyone can provide this.